 She has spoken at a variety of conferences and events such as the Online News Association, the International Symposium on Online Journalism, the Society of Professional Journalists, Investigative Reporters and Editors, and the Poynter Institute, as well as at a variety of universities and news organizations around the world.

-Prior to coming to CUNY-J school, Brown was an associate professor of journalism at the University of Memphis, where she developed and taught new courses in cutting-edge areas such as social media and entrepreneurial journalism, winning the campus Alumni Association Distinguished Teaching Award in 2013.
-She served as director of the city-wide high school journalism program The Teen Appeal for four years and is currently an adviser to the program.
-She also recently launched a new graduate certificate in entrepreneurial journalism in partnership with local accelerator Start.Co.
+Prior to coming to CUNY-J school, Brown was an associate professor of journalism at the University of Memphis, where she developed and taught new courses in social media and entrepreneurial journalism.
+She served as director of the city-wide high school journalism program The Teen Appeal for four years.
+She launched a new graduate certificate in entrepreneurial journalism in partnership with local accelerator Start.Co.
 Her interest in design thinking led her to complete the Memphis Innovation Bootcamp in 2013 and serve as a invited facilitator for the Online News Association’s dCamp Mobile.
-She does extensive university service, including bi-annual individual advising for more than 50 undergraduate students, and serving on or chairing more than 30 Master’s committees.
-She is a co-founder and executive committee member of SafeZone, a volunteer network of faculty, students and staff across campus that supports the LGBT community.
+She was a co-founder and executive committee member of SafeZone, a volunteer network of faculty, students and staff across campus that supports the LGBT community.

 Brown also has professional journalism experience, having worked as a reporter and/or editor for the Eau Claire Leader-Telegram, CD Publications, and the Columbia Missourian.
 In addition, she traveled to more than 50 newspapers large and small across the United States as the manager of the Traveling Curriculum Program of the Committee of Concerned Journalists, helping newsroom leaders and staff find ways to preserve core values while adjusting to industry changes.
 The workshops were based on the principles articulated in the book Elements of Journalism by CCJ Chairmen Bill Kovach and Tom Rosenstiel.